 1. Goods production

-In deseasonalized terms, goods production posted an increase of 1.3% with respect to the previous month, explained by a dynamic mining industry
+In deseasonalized terms, goods production fell 0.7% from the previous month, a result that was explained by lower mining activity.

 2. Trade

-The seasonally adjusted figures showed an increase of 0.3% over the previous month, reflecting the result of automotive trade.
+Seasonally adjusted figures showed growth of 0.1% compared to the previous month, mainly influenced by the results of wholesale trade.

 3. Services

-Seasonally adjusted figures showed an increase of 0.2% with respect to the previous month, driven by personal services.
+The deseasonalized figures posted a drop of 0,6% with respect to the previous month, driven by entrepreneurial services.

 Related information